Jack in the Box: Products

 The Bonus Jack, first released in 1970, has been reintroduced to Jack in the Box menus at times throughout the years, still containing "Jack's secret sauce".
 In November 2009, the company discontinued its popular ciabatta sandwiches/burgers.
 In 2012, Jack in the Box introduced a bacon milkshake as part of its "Marry Bacon" campaign.

 The Sourdough Jack, which uses two slices of sourdough bread with a hamburger patty, has been around since 1997 (although it was first introduced in 1991 as the "Sourdough Grilled Burger").

 In September 2013, Jack's Munchie Meal was introduced.
 The 4 original Munchie Meals were Spicy Nacho Chicken Sandwich, Sriracha Curly Fry Burger, Stacked Grilled Cheeseburger, and Chick-n-Tater Melt.
 Each meal also contains two tacos, halfsie fries (curly fries and french fries), and a 20 oz. drink.
 In 2023, the items were replaced with a new Build Your Own Munchie Meal which now include an Ultimate Cheeseburger, Jack's Spicy Chicken Sandwich, Cluck Sandwich, and a Double Jack.

 In October 2016, the "Brunchfast" items were introduced.
 Those are Bacon and Egg Chicken Sandwich, Blood Orange Fruit Cooler, Brunch Burger, Cranberry Orange Muffins, Homestyle Potatoes, and Southwest Scrambler Plate.

 In January 2018, the "Food Truck Series" sandwiches were introduced, including the Asian Fried Chicken, Pork Belly BLT, and Prime Rib Cheesesteak.

 In January 2023, Jack in the Box started selling Red Bull Infusions drinks at its locations.

 In February 2023, Jack in the Box partnered with Mint Mobile and Ryan Reynolds.
 A minty version of the classic Oreo Shake was created and titled the "Mint Mobile Shake" to promote the mobile virtual network operator.
 A 15-second promotion video was featured on February 27, 2023, with Ryan Reynolds as the spokesperson.

 The chain at various times has served a fish sandwich.
-The offering was returned for a limited time during the Lenten season in 2023.
+The offering has returned for a limited time during the Lenten season since 2023.